Nottingham Business School: Accreditation and rankings

-NBS has achieved the “triple crown” of international business school accreditation: EQUIS, AACSB, and AMBA - a distinction held by less that 1% of business schools.
+NBS has achieved the “triple crown” of international business school accreditation: EQUIS, AACSB, and AMBA - a distinction held by less than 1% of business schools.

 The School is also recognised as a Principles for Responsible Management Education (PRME) Champion and accredited under the UK’s Small Business Charter for business engagement.

 In its curriculum and research it emphasises sustainability, ethics and responsible management.